Myoshinji Temple 妙心寺

 Known in Japanese as the "Temple of the Enlightened Mind"

 Temple lodging and morning meditation sessions are available

-Most of the original buildings were destroyed in the Onin War of 1467–1477, with the buildings we see today dating from the late 15th to 17th centuries.
+Most of the original buildings were destroyed in the Onin War of 1467 to 1477, with the buildings we see today dating from the late 15th to 17th centuries.
 The Sanmon gate and Butsuden Hall have been designated Important Cultural Properties and are off limits to visitors.

-You can, however, enter Hatto Hall as part of a guided tour.
-The ceiling of this great hall features the painting of a dragon whose gaze falls upon you regardless of where you stand in the hall.
+The ceiling of the Hatto Hall features the painting of a dragon whose gaze falls upon you regardless of where you stand in the hall.

 The adjacent pond garden was created in the 1960s and is considered to be one of Japan's most beautiful gardens from the Showa era.

 Keishunin sub-temple, founded in 1558, has two different types of gardens of varied size and character.
 You can enjoy a view of the gardens from the teahouse attached to the temple.

 Daishinin is the smallest of the four sub-temples, with what is called the Peony Garden.
 The garden contains a pretty flowerbed at the center, surrounded by cut stones.